 On the National Register of Historic Places, the mansion has been fully restored, so you can enjoy the hand-carved woodwork, stained glass doors and windows, inlaid hardwood flooring, grand fireplaces, and hand-painted murals and ceilings while on your tour.

-Tours are conducted by Sisters of Saint Francis nuns, who did all of the restoration work themselves.
+Tours are conducted by Sisters of Saint Francis nuns, who did the restoration work.
 They are also incredibly well-versed in the home’s history and the Bass family who owned it for so long.
 They can also tell you all about the fascinating parts that the Bass Family played in Fort Wayne’s industrial expansion and progress.